Alt.Center removal instructions

 What is Alt.Center?

-Alt.Center is a rogue application, and adware-type one, that offers users to use some useful features (like most apps of this kind do).
-Despite the supposedly useful features, it is still categorized as a potentially unwanted application (PUA).
-Usually users install adware-type PUAs unwillingly, once installed, they begin to deliver intrusive ads and collect data.
+Alt.Center is a rogue application (adware-type) that offers 'useful features' (most apps of this type make these offers).
+Despite these supposedly useful features, Alt.Center is categorized as a potentially unwanted application (PUA).
+Users generally install adware-type PUAs inadvertently, after which, this rogue software delivers intrusive ads and collects data.

-As mentioned in the introduction, Alt.Center application is designed to collect various data that usually consists of IP addresses, keystrokes, search queries, geo-locations, URLs of visited, pages viewed and so on.
-There is no guarantee that it will not collect any personal or sensitive data too.
-When collected, the data is shared with third parties (potentially, cyber criminals) who misuse it to generate revenue.
-It is not only that such actions might cause users various problems related to browsing safety or privacy, but it could also result in identity theft.
-Another downside of apps like Alt.Center is that most of them provide users with intrusive advertisements, such as coupons, banners, surveys, pop-ups and so on.
-It is not recommended to click any of these ads, they often lead to various untrustworthy/malicious websites or run scripts that are designed to download other PUAs.
-Additionally, very often these ads are annoying because usually they are displayed using tools that enable placement of third party graphical content and conceal the underlying content of any visited website.
-Having adware installed might lead to various problems, we strongly recommend to uninstall such apps as soon as possible.
+Alt.Center collects data that often includes IP addresses, keystrokes, search queries, geo-locations, URLs of visited, pages viewed, and so on.
+It might also collect personal or sensitive data, which is shared with third parties (potentially, cyber criminals) who misuse it to generate revenue.
+This can lead to various problems relating to browsing safety and privacy, and could also result in identity theft.
+Another downside of the presence of apps such as Alt.Center is that most deploy intrusive advertisements, such as coupons, banners, surveys, pop-ups, and so on.
+Do not click these ads, since they often lead to untrustworthy/malicious websites or run scripts that download other PUAs.
+Additionally, they are annoying, as they are often displayed using tools that enable placement of third party graphical content on any site and conceal underlying content.
+Due to these problems, we strongly recommend that you uninstall these apps immediately.

-There are hundreds of adware-type applications and most of them are not that different, most of them are very similar actually.
-Such apps usually are being promoted as useful, handy, full of features and so on.
-However, very often these are only attempts to trick users into installing them.
-As a rule, these apps are designed only to generate revenue, only a small fraction actually provide users with the promised functionalities.
-Here are some examples of other adware-type apps that are basically the same: Somefungames, GamesOnlineNetwork and GameFunNetwork.
+There are hundreds of adware-type applications, most of which are very similar.
+They are promoted as providing useful features, but these are merely attempts to trick users into installing them.
+As a rule, these apps are designed only to generate revenue, and few provide the functionality promised.
+Here are some examples of other adware-type apps that are virtually identical: Somefungames, GamesOnlineNetwork, and GameFunNetwork.

 How did Alt.Center install on my computer?

-Despite the fact that Alt.Center is available on its official website, most users install it when software developers use a deceptive marketing method called bundling or through clicked intrusive ads.
+Although Alt.Center is available on its official website, most users install it when software developers use a deceptive marketing method called bundling or through clicked intrusive ads.
 Bundling is essentially stealth installation of third party apps (PUAs) with regular software.
-It is very common for free or ad-supportive software to be bundled into regular software.
-Software developers hide such PUAs in "Custom", "Advanced" and other similar options/settings of installation processes so that it would be more difficult to notice them.
-Usually they do not explain what is the purpose of these particular apps, how to uninstall them and do not disclose information about their presence in general.
-The most common reason behind such installation is skipped installation steps/the mentioned settings left unchecked.
+Free or ad-supportive software is commonly bundled with regular software.
+Developers hide these PUAs in "Custom", "Advanced" and other similar options/settings of installation processes, so that it is more difficult to notice them.
+They do not explain the purpose of these apps, how to uninstall them, and do not disclose information regarding their presence in general.
+The most common reason for these installations is skipped installation steps and not adequately checking the associated settings.

 How to avoid installation of potentially unwanted applications?

-Do not download software using torrents or third party software downloaders/installers, or unofficial and untrustworthy websites.
-Download software only from official websites and use direct links.
-Moreover, never skip the installation steps (like most users do) and check all the available options, such as "Custom", "Advanced" and other settings/options of this type.
-Look for checkboxes, especially for those that are ticked by default, and untick them if they are implicate that you agree to download/install some additional software.
-If you encounter advertisements that lead you to websites like gambling, pornography, adult dating or other untrustworthy websites, then check what are the installed extensions, add-ons, plug-ins and remove all the unwanted/unknown entries as soon as possible.
-To the same with the installed programs on your computer as well.
+Do not download software using torrents, third party software downloaders/installers, or unofficial/untrustworthy websites.
+Download software from official websites and use direct links.
+Furthermore, never skip installation steps (many users do this) and check all available settings/options, such as "Custom", "Advanced", and others.
+Look for checkboxes, especially those that are ticked by default, and untick them if they are suggest that you agree to download/install additional software.
+If you encounter advertisements that lead you to websites such as gambling, pornography, adult dating, or others, check installed extensions, add-ons, and plug-ins, and remove all the unwanted/unknown entries immediately.
+Also check installed programs on your computer.
 If your computer is already infected with Alt.Center, we recommend running a scan with Spyhunter for Windows to automatically eliminate this adware.